WORKING TOWARDS A SUSTAINABLE FUTURE

 DONATE OR RECYCLE

 If you no longer want to wear your clothes, please don’t throw them away.
-Here are some ideas on how to give your clothes a new life:
+Here are some ideas on how to give your clothes a new life: Give to family or friends, donate to charity or sell on a secondhand marketplace.

 No longer in wearable condition?
 Recycle with us!
 We have partnered with Upparel to ensure your clothes become something new*. (*VIC participating stores only)